trpc/trpc/www/docs/server/caching.md

 ### Using `beforeEnd()` to cache responses

-Assuming you're deploying your site somewhere that can handle stale-while-revalidate cache headers:
+> Assuming you're deploying your API somewhere that can handle stale-while-revalidate cache headers like Vercel.

 ```tsx
 import * as trpc from '@trpc/server';